LuyaoKang/Assembly-of-microbiota-in-alpine-grasslands/README.md

 # Assembly-of-soil-microbiota-in-alpine-grasslands
-This repository contains R codes for microbial community analysis of alpine grasslands.
+This repository contains R codes and data for microbial community analysis of alpine grasslands.

 The *data* file contains the metadata, ASV tables, phylogenetic trees and corresponding taxonomic classifications.